NikolasEnt/AI-project-template/GUIDE.md

 * It is a good practice to cover the production code by autotests, e.g., using [pytest](https://pypi.org/project/pytest/).

 * Imports sorting could be done automatically with [isort](https://pypi.org/project/isort/) using the following parameters: `--atomic -l=79 -m=HANGING_INDENT --ls`.
-The template is [configured](README.md#pre-commit-hooks) to use isort as pre-commit.
+The template is [configured](README.md#pre-commit-hooks) to use isort as a pre-commit hook.

 * Use four whitespace characters for indentation in Python code.
 Two whitespace characters can be used for indentation in YAML and JSON files.

 ## Git

-* Use a simplified [Gitflow Workflow:](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow): the `develop` branch can be named `dev`.
+* Use a simplified [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow): the `develop` branch can be named `dev`.
 When working collaboratively, implement individual features or experiment series in separate feature branches.
 If these feature branches prove successful the feature developer merges them into `dev`.
 Update the `master` branch wisely to provide tested and reliable production-ready code.
 In many cases, a merge or commit to master effectively marks a new version release.

 * Each commit must be accompanied by a meaningful commit message following the Udacity commit message [styleguide](http://udacity.github.io/git-styleguide/).